MoreDocs/moredocs.github.io/_posts/2024-07-10-core-audio-keys.md

 }
 ```

-> I believe the size of 2 for the buffer list of the input stream and output stream.
-I'll check.
-{: .prompt-info }

 ### Preferred stereo output
 Get the preferred output stereo channels.

-**Description**: An array of two UInt32s, the first for the left channel, the second for the right channel, that indicate the channel numbers to use for stereo IO on the device.
+**Description**: An array of two `UInt32`, the first for the left channel, the second for the right channel, that indicate the channel numbers to use for stereo IO on the device.
 The value of this property can be different for input and output and there are no restrictions on the channel numbers that can be used.

 ```swift
 func outputPreferredStereoChannels(for deviceID: AudioDeviceID) throws -> [AVAudioChannelCount] {